-Durable Objects · Cloudflare Workers docs
+Durable Objects

 list()

-Promise<Map<string, any>>
+Promise<Map<string, any»

 - Returns all keys and values associated with the current Durable Object in ascending lexicographic sorted order.
 The type of each returned value in the Map will be whatever was previously written for the corresponding key.
 Be aware of how much data may be stored in your Durable Object before calling this version of

-listwithout options, because it will all be loaded into the Durable Object's memory, potentially hitting its limit.
+listwithout options because all the data will be loaded into the Durable Object’s memory, potentially hitting its limit .
 If that is a concern, pass options to

 listas documented below.